khungrukcad/tunnelkit/README.md

 Provides a layer on top of the NetworkExtension framework.
 Most importantly, bridges native [NWUDPSession][ne-udp] and [NWTCPConnection][ne-tcp] to an abstract `GenericSocket` interface, thus making a multi-protocol VPN dramatically easier to manage.

+### Manager

+This subspec includes convenient classes to control the VPN tunnel from your app without the NetworkExtension headaches.
+Have a look at `VPNProvider` implementations:

+- `MockVPNProvider` (default, useful to test on simulator)
+- `StandardVPNProvider`

+Set `VPN.shared` to either of them at app launch time.

 ### Protocols/OpenVPN

 Here you will find the low-level entities on top of which an OpenVPN connection is established.
 Code is mixed Swift and Obj-C, most of it is not exposed to consumers.
 The module depends on OpenSSL.